kragen/derctuo/capacitor-meter.md

 -----------

 I have two Blue Pills, an STM32 and a CKS32.
-These feature a 12-bit 1Msps ADC, 128KiB of Flash, and 20KiB of SRAM, and run at 72MHz.
+These feature a 12-bit 1Msps ADC, 128KiB of Flash, and 20KiB of SRAM, a shitload of pins, and run at 72MHz.
 This suggests that we ought to be able to do the whole curve tracing thing.

-In theory with the AVR ADCs we can XXX
+If we again want to get at least 5 samples before the signal drops below 100 counts, well, 100 counts is 1/40.96 of full scale, so 3.7 time constants instead of 2.3, so our time constant needs to be at least 1.35 μs, a hundred times faster than the AVR ADC, attainable at 47 pF with a 29-kΩ resistor.
+And if we again want to make sure we get at least 200 counts of change within the 5-ms window, that's only 4.9% of full scale, about 0.05006 time constants, so our time constant can be up to 99.8 ms, which I'll just irresponsibly round to 100 ms — which still requires a 100-Ω high-capacitance-scale resistor.

+So even with these more powerful chips, the two resistors are a factor of 290 apart, which doesn't give you much benefit from all the cute tricks at the beginning of this document; but now they cover the center of the range to adequate precision as well.